-For other details on severance payments, namely local calibrations and exceptions applied in 2017, refer to paragraph 5.2.
+For other details on severance payments, in particular local calibrations applied in 2018, refer to paragraph 5.2.

-The total compensation costs at group level amounted at € 6,905 m in 2017, out of which the variable compensation pool amounted € 511 m.
+The total compensation costs at group level amounted at € 6,423 million in 2018, out of which the variable compensation pool amounted to € 478 million.

-7.2 2018 Remuneration Policy
+6.2 2019 Remuneration Policy

-Total compensation policy for non-executive Directors, group Identified Staff and for the overall group employee population demonstrates in particular how:
+Total compensation policy for non-Executive Directors, group Identified Staff and for the overall group employee population demonstrates in particular how:

-• remuneration of the non-executive Directors, as approved by the AGM, does not include variable performance-related pay;
+- remuneration of the non-Executive Directors, as approved by the AGM, does not include variable performance-related pay; - variable remuneration for group Identified Staff is in line with their strategic role, regulatory requirements and our pay for performance culture;